fdb/enigmeta/_posts/2017-09-22-google-cloud-onboard-eindhoven.md

 ## [Machine Learning](https://cloud.google.com/products/machine-learning/)
 Google open-source [TensorFlow](https://www.tensorflow.org), a widely-used tool for machine learning.
 They now provide tools to run TensorFlow jobs in the cloud, as well as pre-trained models for computer vision, language analysis and translation, and text-to-speech.

 [Rokesh Jankie](https://twitter.com/rjankie), a Google engineer, gave the best one-line introduction to AI I've ever heard: "You create a function, only we don't know yet the formula of the function."
 Instead of linear functions, we use neural networks, which can handle complex transformations and noise better.
-He demonstrated this using the [Tensorflow Playground](http://playground.tensorflow.org/).
+He demonstrated this using the [TensorFlow Playground](http://playground.tensorflow.org/).
 He also showed the [Cloud Vision Explorer](http://vision-explorer.reactive.ai/), showing an interactive demonstration of the capabilities of the Cloud Vision API.
 He also showed [WaveNet](https://deepmind.com/blog/wavenet-generative-model-raw-audio/), a generative model for the generation of text-to-speech.
 He demonstrated how computer vision can be used to find disease patterns in images of eyes.

 A few use cases:
 - **Classification / Regression**: forecasting, customer churn analysis ("why are my customers leaving?")